St John Bosco Arts College

 St John Bosco Arts College is a Roman Catholic comprehensive secondary school for girls in Croxteth, Liverpool.

 Admissions

-The school caters for girls between the ages of 11 and 19 and the number of girls on roll is 900.
-35% of the girls receive free school meals.
+The school caters for girls between Year 7 to Year 11, which after this year, in Year 12 and 13, the school allows boys to enter into the sixth form.
+The school has a total of 1006 students, counting the sixth-formers, 35% of the girls between Year 7 to Year 11 receive free school meals.

 History

 Grammar school

 The school was a girls' grammar school, the Mary Help of Christians Convent, from the mid-1960s.
 The neighbouring boys' grammar school was the De la Salle Grammar School, which is now Dixons Croxteth Academy.

 Other girls' Catholic grammar schools in Liverpool were Convent of Mercy Girls High School, Notre Dame High School for Girls and La Sagesse Girls High School.
 Of the nine grammar schools that survived until the mid-1980s in Liverpool, most were Catholic due to their voluntary-aided status.

 Comprehensive

 The school became a catholic comprehensive in 1983.
 The Salesian Sisters of St John Bosco are also known as the Daughters of Mary Help of Christians.
 It was known as the St John Bosco High School until September 2004 when it became an Arts College.
 In March 2013 the college became a National Teaching School.